Redshift Drift fluctuations from N-body simulations: Introduction

-With the possibility of measuring this effect in the near-future, and its use as a test of the cosmological model, research has focused on understanding the evolution and redshift dependency of the redshift drift in general cosmological space-times, in particular perturbed Robertson-Walker metrics \cite{heinesen_multipole_2020, Bessa_2023}; its use as a test of dark energy and alternative cosmological scenarios \cite{Heinesen_2021}; and as a probe of cosmic homogeneity \cite{koksbang_redshift_2022}.
+With the possibility of measuring this effect in the near-future, and its use as a test of the cosmological model, research has focused on understanding the evolution and redshift dependency of the redshift drift in general cosmological space-times, in particular perturbed Robertson-Walker metrics \cite{heinesen_multipole_2020, Bessa_2023,Marcori:2018cwn,Kim:2014uha}; its use as a test of dark energy and alternative cosmological scenarios \cite{Heinesen_2021,Jain:2009bm,Melia:2024qha}; and as a probe of cosmic homogeneity \cite{koksbang_redshift_2022,Koksbang:2020zej,Koksbang:2021qqc,Koksbang:2019glb}.
 Important work has been done on forecasting the measurement of the effect through observations of the Ly$\alpha$ forest by facilities like the ELT \cite{Liske:2008ph,cooke_acceleration_2019,martins_cosmology_2023} and the SKAO \cite{marques_fundamental_2023,klockner2015realtimecosmology,bolejko_direct_2019}.

-From the theoretical point of view, by extending the redshift drift definition to arbitrary spacetimes, the works \cite{heinesen_multipole_2020,Heinesen_2021} have allowed the calculation of perturbative and contaminating effects from cosmological inhomogeneities and local structures on the drift.
-In particular, the authors in \cite{Bessa_2023} derived the gauge-invariant expression for the redshift drift in a perturbed Robertson-Walker spacetime and its power spectrum, which allows one to interpret future observations and its perturbative effects to first order, in full concordance with the standard cosmological model and its independent late and early time tests.
+From the theoretical point of view, by extending the redshift drift definition to arbitrary spacetimes, Refs.~\cite{heinesen_multipole_2020,Heinesen_2021,Mishra:2013iu,Dunsby:2010ts} have allowed the calculation of perturbative and contaminating effects from cosmological inhomogeneities and local structures on the drift.
+In particular, Ref.~\cite{Bessa_2023} derived the gauge-invariant expression for the redshift drift in a perturbed Robertson-Walker spacetime and its power spectrum, which allows one to interpret future observations and its perturbative effects to first order, in full concordance with the standard cosmological model and its independent late and early time tests.

 In scenarios where direct observational data is limited, simulations and numerical implementations provide a controlled framework to test hypotheses and explore the effects of various cosmological parameters on a given effect or observable.
 Modeling of the redshift drift and observational errors through $N$-body simulations was performed first in \cite{koksbang_redshift_2023}, and its power spectra was first numerically obtained through the use of Einstein-Boltzmann solvers in \cite{Bessa_2023}, and using relativistic numerical codes in \cite{Koksbang:2024xfr}.
 There has been, however, a lack of direct modeling of the effect and its power spectra through $N$-body simulations in the $\Lambda$CDM setting, including peculiar velocity and acceleration effects.